FriFeb/odin-weather-app/README.md

 # Weather App

 A weather app that I created as a part of The Odin Project JavaScript curriculum.
-It allows you to check the weather in any location so you are always prepared for any situation :D.
+It allows you to check the weather during the day in any location, so you are always prepared for any situation :D.

-### Functional Requirements
+### Features

-First MVP draft.

-1. Get the data from API
+1. Check out the current weather conditions in any city
+2. Get information about temperature, humidity, clouds and UV index
+3. Observe the weather change every hour of the day
+4. Toggle between different temperature modes
+5. Enjoy the design of the page

+### What I learned

+It was a fascinating journey and during all this time I learned:

+- what asynchronous JS is and how to work with it
-    - create a function to fetch the data from API
+- how to grab desired information from an API
-    - use a button to trigger that function
-    - allow user to enter the desired location

-2. Render the data

-    - call the function to get the data in console
-    - show the data on the page
+- any complex task is not as difficult as you think, especially if you break it down into smaller pieces _(frontend page design seemed abnormally tough to me, but this principle helped me to overcome it XD)_

 ### Technologies